Federal Agency for Child and Youth Protection in the Media: Role and responsibilities

-§ 18 Paragraph 1 JuSchG (Youth Protection Law) defines jugendgefährdend as that which is harmful "to the development of children or young people or to their education as autonomous and socially-compatible individuals".
-Media that are "immoral, brutalizing, or which provoke violence, crime or racial hatred" are named as examples of this.
+§ 18 Paragraph 1 of the Youth Protection Act defines "endangering to young people" as that which is harmful "to the development of children or young people or to their education as autonomous and socially-compatible individuals."
+Media that is "immoral, brutalizing, or which provokes violence, crime or racial hatred" are named as examples.

 Under § 15 Paragraph 2 JSchG, certain types of content are subject to restricted distribution by virtue of the law on account of their obvious harm to young people, without the need to add them to the Index.
 These include: